 In addition, it is the lightest material containing 99.8% air.
 In sunlight, this smart system is able to increase the absorption of air, almost 100% water from it.
 In laboratory tests, the aerogel condensed water without interruption for several months.
 The brighter the sun shines, the more water the aerogel will pick up from the air.
 Although less productive, the process of obtaining water continues in cloudy weather.
 And all this can be done autonomously, with minimal energy consumption.
 To get up to 17 liters of drinking water per day, it is enough to stock up on one kilogram of new aerogel.

+Although there are many available sources, aerogels are mostly made from silicon dioxide.
+For this, the gel is brought to a phase in which the boundary between the liquid and gaseous state of the substance disappears in the material.
+Carbon dioxide goes to its supercritical point.
+This process is performed several times to ensure that all liquid is removed from the gel.
 So far, the only drawback of the aerogel has been found: it is incredibly light, so a kilogram of substance takes up very large volumes of space.
 But in any case, the new invention can be applied where the issue of storing and obtaining fresh water is especially acute.
 And what’s important: the researchers tested the water and found that it meets the standards of the World Health Organization.

 Those considering crossing the ocean or traveling on a yacht to hard-to-reach places should make sure they have an adequate supply of water, even if the crossing takes a long time.
 Of course, filling stations, filtration, purification, hydraulic installations, drainage systems – there are many ways that can be used to solve the issue of drinking water.
 But now you can safely add a new aerogel to them.